Kathleen C. Fraser

 AI Safety

-Selected Publications
+Selected publications

-Academic bio: Dr. Kathleen Fraser is a Research Officer in the Text Analytics group at the National Research Council in Ottawa, where she investigates language technologies for healthcare and social good.
+Dr. Kathleen Fraser is an Associate Professor in the School of Electrical Engineering and Computer Science at the University of Ottawa, where she investigates language technologies for healthcare and social good.
 Her recent research has focused on social and ethical issues in natural language processing, such as identifying stereotypes and implicitly abusive language in social media text, as well as improving the interpretability and transparency of machine learning models.
 She is also active in developing methods to help detect early signs of cognitive decline from speech patterns and eye movements.
-Dr. Fraser completed a post doc at the University of Gothenburg, Sweden in 2018, where she worked on detecting mild cognitive impairment with behavioural markers and multimodal machine learning.
-She received her PhD in Computer Science from the University of Toronto in 2016, under the supervision of Graeme Hirst and Jed Meltzer, and was awarded the Governor General's Gold Academic Medal.